 How is blue rubber bleb naevus syndrome treated?

+Treatment with a medication called sirolimus may be required in severe cases.
 If bleeding from the blue marks in the digestive system is causing anaemia, regular blood transfusions may be needed to maintain haemoglobin levels.
 Some blue marks in the digestive system can be treated using endoscopic laser treatment or bowel resection.